Sagiv440/ReactFinalProject/README.md

 =====

-A E-Commerce Store Template made in vite React.<br/> Thin project is deigned to show skils and knolage in react an front end development.
+A E-Commerce Store Template made in vite React.<br/> Thin project is deigned to show skils and knolage in react an front end development.<br/>
+linke to working example: [here](https://sagiv440.github.io/ReactFinalProject/)

 # Libraries And Hooks Used
 1. Firebase - A NoSQL cloud database that stores and syncs data between users in real-time.